 Particularly fascinated by the feel of natural materials such as beeswax, marble dust, lime putty, sands, stone powders and pigments, my three-dimensional, object type paintings and sculptures are a contemporary interpretation of ancient fresco and encaustic painting techniques.
 I try to avoid synthetic materials where ever possible.
 Both methods date back centuries.

 My approach to each painting is very intuitive and process oriented.
 Following my instincts, I do not try to reach a particular outcome when starting a new painting.
 Immersing in the making of my colors and paint mediums release the creative energy that guides me through the process.
 It reflects in my works, which I feel are organic and authentic and try to speak to the viewer on a visceral level.

 Giving up expectations, focusing on the potential of a painting rather than seeing mistakes takes practice but is a liberating experience.
 It’s all about finding rather than searching, living in the very moment, being curious, taking risks, dealing with the consequences of decisions, and finding a way to a balanced composition of each artwork.

 I am passionate about abstract paintings and a mainly self-taught artist but attended various classes and workshops with different teachers at art academies in Austria, Germany, Switzerland, and the United States over the last ten years.
-Mostly influenced definitely by the wonderful Gabriele Musebrink.
+Mostly influenced definitely by Gabriele Musebrink.

 In 2017 I „officially“ started to exhibit in Switzerland, and a year later, I was invited to participate at the Juried Show of the International Encaustic Conference in Provincetown, US and in 2019 to an exhibition in Bologna, Italy.